19bufordcarl/SkrymRPG/5e Skrym/Player Options/Classes/Mage.md

 ### Level 6: School Expert

 When you cast a spell from your chosen school, you may treat this instance of the spell as if it were cast using a spell slot one level higher than the one you expended to cast it.

+At level 12, this instance increases to two levels higher instead.

 ### Level 10: School Master